Return of the Champions

 Return of the Champions is a double live album by English rock band Queen + Paul Rodgers.
-It was recorded in May 2005 during the Queen + Paul Rodgers Tour at the Hallam FM Arena in Sheffield, England (except for "Imagine", which was performed in Hyde Park, London immediately after that year's terrorist attack) and released on 19 September 2005.
+All of the tracks, apart from "Imagine", were recorded in May 2005 during the Queen + Paul Rodgers Tour at the Hallam FM Arena in Sheffield, England.
+"Imagine" was performed in Hyde Park, London on July 15th 2005.
+The performance was meant to take place on July 8th, but was postponed due to the London bombings that occurred the previous day.
+The album was released on 19 September 2005.
 A companion DVD was released in October, directed by David Mallet.

 Track listing

 All lead vocals performed by Paul Rodgers, except where noted.